 Donald Trump’s Childhood Home Auction Buzz: Will Trump Bid On His Old House?
-[Opinion]

 The auction will take place Tuesday, January 17, at 4 p.m., with a firm that specializes in out-of-the norm sales, Paramount Realty, orchestrating the event.
 Donald Trump’s boyhood home is located in the Jamaica Estates section of Queens on Wareham Place.
 Last year a “mystery buyer” purchased the home for $1.25 million, according to the New York Post.

-The new owner had plans on flipping the home for a profit, by listing it on the market with a traditional real estate broker for $1.65 million.
+The new owner had plans on flipping the home for a profit by listing it on the market with a traditional real estate broker for $1.65 million.
 This was during the time Trump was campaigning, but as it looked more and more like Trump might be the 45th president of the nation, the property was taken off the market.
 New plans were put in place to auction off the house just days before Trump’s inauguration.

 See Inside Donald Trump's Childhood Home Which Is Going Up For Auction https://t.co/rRyveJ1w8I via @YouTube